 How To Make Cauliflower Tikka Masala

-- Cook until the cauliflower is tender, stirring occasionally, about 20 to 25 minutes.
+- Cover and cook until the cauliflower is tender, stirring occasionally.

 Storing & Reheating Leftovers